cysouw/diathesis/text/c13_zumInfinitive.md

 ### *sein+im‑Infinitiv* Progressive change (*Mutativprogressiv*) {#sec:zuminfinitive-sein-im}

-Gárgyán [-@gargyan2010: 42-43] only quickly mentioned the *sein+im‑Infinitiv* progressive as variant of the *am* progressive.
+Gárgyán [-@gargyan2010: 42-43] only quickly mentioned the *sein+im‑Infinitiv* progressive as a variant of the *am* progressive.
 The *im* variant is frequently attested in the fixed expression *im Kommen sein* 'to be approaching' [@next a].
 From a quick search in the ~~DWDS~~ corpus it is quite obvious that the *im* progressive has a straightforward semantic profile.
-It is used either for processes that that are increasing, like *wachsen* 'to grow' [@next b] or for processes that are decreasing, like *abklingen* 'to abate' [@next b].
+It is used either for processes that are increasing, like *wachsen* 'to grow' [@next b] or for processes that are decreasing, like *abklingen* 'to abate' [@next b].
 Summarised, the *sein+im‑Infinitiv* is a progressive with an additional aspect that something has to change.

 ::: ex
 - Aber der Frühling ist im Kommen.^[~~DWDS~~: Langer Winter.
 Schneeschmelze | Texte, 2010-02-16.]